Ali Bagautinov

-Ali Shamilevich Bagautinov (Али Шами́льевич Багаутинов; born June 10, 1985 in Dagestan) is a Russian professional mixed martial artist who competed in the Flyweight division of the Ultimate Fighting Championship.
+Ali Shamilevich Bagautinov (Али Шами́льевич Багаутинов; born June 10, 1985) is a Russian former professional mixed martial artist who competed in the Flyweight division of the Ultimate Fighting Championship.

 Combat Sambo career

 After years of competing in wrestling and sambo, Bagautinov became a world Combat Sambo champion in Minsk.

 At the FIAS 2012 World Sambo Championships, Bagautinov defeated Belarusian Novitski Vladislav via decision (15-0) in the quarterfinals.
 In the semifinals, Bagautinov defeated Kyrgyzian Razykov Alibek via TKO at 2:19 of the first round.
 In the tournament final, Bagautinov defeated Kazakh Asset Sagyndykov via armbar submission at 0:35 of the first round.

 Bagautinov was stripped of all FIAS awards and suspended from competition for two years (November 8, 2012 - November 8, 2014) after testing positive for methylhexanamine.

 Mixed martial arts career

 Early career

 Bagautinov made his professional MMA debut in December 2009.
-He is a veteran of the Russian MMA promotion Fight Nights, where he compiled a record of 8-1.
+He is a veteran of the Russian MMA promotion Fight Nights, where he compiled a record of 8–1.
 In 2013, Bagautinov was listed as one of the top flyweight prospects in all of MMA.